The effective strength of selection in random environment: Scaling limit processes

 which is the component responsible for genic (\emph{weak}) selection in \eqref{eq:generatorX}.
 The same result holds true for the choice of \emph{geometric} $\Q$ (see Remark \ref{rem:geometric_important}) and one might believe this to be true for every general kernel.
-However, this is not the case.
-The following are necessary and sufficient conditions on the kernel $\Q=(Q(y):y \in [0,1])$, in order to obtain convergence of the generator for rare selection to the generator of genic (weak) selection in the set-up above: Assume $y \mapsto Q(y, A)$ is continuous for every $A \in \mathfrak N$ and that
+Under some mild assumptions this is true, if one allows for a more general class of frequency dependent (weak) selection as studied in \cite{ADSelection}.
+The following conditions on the kernel $\Q=(Q(y):y \in [0,1])$, ensure convergence of the generator for rare selection to the generator of genic (weak) selection \begin{ass} Assume $y \mapsto Q(y, A)$ is continuous for every $A \in \mathfrak N$ and that